 Campaigns tend to have the most success with referral contests when they’re launched either around 30 days in or when 60% of the funding goal has been reached.
 This way, you already have a backer base to activate and engage, and the contest can act as the final boost to get your campaign to goal.

-For more information on running your campaign, take a look at the Indiegogo Field Guide!
+For more information on running your campaign, take a look at our Education Center!

 What do I need to tell my backers to make this work?